 Saint Augustine, FL 32085

-Camp Gear: Overnight camping will be available at the Colonial Quarter, Arrivas and Riberia Yards.
+Camp Gear: Overnight camping will be available at the Colonial Quarter and the Arrivas Yard..
 We ask that only tents be setup first to ensure that we can fit as many as want to camp in.
 We will entertain the idea of putting up flys after we are sure that all those who had registered as campers have been accommodated.
 No modern tents please.
-Military unit private soldiers should have wedge tents and officers, a wall or marquee tent.
 All non-18th century items should be kept out of sight at all times.
 This includes, but is not limited to, sleeping bags, coolers, modern food containers and cooking items.
 All food and drinks should be stored in period correct containers when in sight of the public.
 If you need supplies from outside the camping areas, such as food, drinks, etc., please bring a period correct tote/basket/wagon to bring them into camp.
-Alcohol is not permitted in the Colonial Quarter, Arrivas Yard or Riberia Yard.
-Only living historians in period attire are permitted in the Arrivas Yard and Riberia Yard camping area.
+Alcohol is not permitted in the Colonial Quarter or Arrivas Yard.
+Only living historians in period attire are permitted in the Arrivas Yard camping area.
 No general public is allowed after hours in the Colonial Quarter.

 Cooking & Eating Utensils: All cooking and eating utensils must be 18th century style.
 No speckle-ware or aluminum is allowed.

-Vehicles: Vehicle access to Colonial Quarter via Trolley Stop (check with Registration) but access to the Arrivas Yard and Riberia Yard is not available.
-Unloading for both locations can occur in the area behind the Spanish Bakery on Spanish Street.
+Vehicles: Vehicle access to Colonial Quarter via Trolley Stop (check with Registration) but access to the Arrivas Yard is available from Cordova Street and unloading can occur in the area behind the Spanish Bakery on Cordova Street.
 Information for unloading for the Colonial Quarter will be available at the Registration Desk.

 Site Supplies: Restroom facilities are available across from the Colonial Quarter, next to the Spanish Bakery, and behind the Taberna.
 Fires are allowed on both sites, but they must be self-contained.
 No firepits are allowed.